 High School

 Because detectives work on a wide variety of cases, if you are interested in this field, you are encouraged to take a diverse course load.
-English, American history, business law, government, psychology, sociology, chemistry, and physics are suggested, as are courses in journalism, computers (especially computer security), and a foreign language.
-The ability to type is often needed.
+English, American history, business law, government, psychology, sociology, criminal justice, forensic science, and chemistry are suggested, as are courses in journalism, computers (especially computer security), and a foreign language.
 To become a police detective, you must first have experience as a police officer.
 Hiring requirements for police officers vary, but most departments require at least a high school diploma.

 - Airport Security Personnel